solkimicreb/book_of_algorand/README.md

 > Reminder: custom tokens are called Algorand Standard Assets (ASAs) in Algorand.

 ASAs are created via an http requests with a few key parameters.
-The immutable parameters are:
+The immutable parameters are the following.

 - `totalIssuance`: the total number of mintable tokens, which is 1 for NFTs and a larger number for fungible tokens.
 - `decimals`: the decimal points for the token, which is 0 for NFTs.